 - official and original school and ID documents,

-- IBS's Visa Support Certificate that certifies student status, accommodation in the Residence Hall, health insurance for the first year of studies and English skills,
+- IBS's Visa Support Certificates that certifies student status, accommodation in the Residence Hall, health insurance for the first year of studies and English skills,

-- considerable financial background on your or parents’ bank account (enough for one year’s stay in Budapest including the return travel costs, around EUR 5-6000, coming from a regular income that must be evident from the bank account statements) and if your parents are sponsoring your stay, you have to prove that you are related by presenting their birth certificates,
+- considerable financial background on your or parents’ bank account (enough for one year’s stay in Budapest including the return travel costs, around EUR 8,000, coming from a regular income that must be evident from the bank account statements) and if one of your parents/legal guardian/spouse is sponsoring your stay, you have to prove that you are related,

 - some knowledge about Hungary, IBS and our programmes,